wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_author_submitAndWatchExtrinsic.md

 ---
-title: dot:author_submitAndWatchExtrinsic \[POST\] {disallowed}
+title: author_submitAndWatchExtrinsic  {disallowed} - Polkadot
-description: Submit and subscribe to watch an extrinsic until unsubscribed
+description: Example code for the author_submitAndWatchExtrinsic  {disallowed} json-rpc method. Сomplete guide on how to use author_submitAndWatchExtrinsic  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters